General Information on the Federal Arbitrage Rebate Requirements

 What is Arbitrage?

-Arbitrage is the ability to obtain tax-exempt bond proceeds and invest the funds in higher yielding taxable securities, resulting in a profit.
+Arbitrage occurs when tax-exempt bond proceeds are invested in higher yielding taxable securities, resulting in a profit.

 Abuses associated with tax-exempt financings have led the Federal Government to issue regulations to restrict the use of tax-exempt bond proceeds.
 The two primary purposes expressed by the regulations for establishing the arbitrage laws are: 1) to minimize the benefits of investing tax-exempt bond proceeds, and 2) to remove the incentive to issue more bonds, issue bonds earlier, or to leave bonds outstanding longer than necessary to carry out the governmental purpose of the issue.